PostHog/posthog.com/contents/handbook/growth/marketing/hosthogs.md

 2. Guest talk from a member of the community
 3. Free time for attendees to chat and meet the PostHog team

-We're aiming for 20-40 guests, with 5 members of the PostHog team also joining.
+We're aiming for 20-40 guests, with around 5 members of the PostHog team also attending.

 ## Deliverables and approximate budget